relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/01 - Introduction to Cisco DevNet Associate Certification/quiz.md

         <br />
         <details>
             <summary>
-                <strong><em>Answer
+                <strong><em>Answer</em></strong>
             </summary>
             <br />
-                A, E.  Only two types of exams are necessary to obtain the DevNet Professional certification: the Technology Core exam and a single concentration exam.</em></strong>
+                A, E.  Only two types of exams are necessary to obtain the DevNet Professional certification: the Technology Core exam and a single concentration exam.
             <br />
         </details>
     <br />